arrakh/ECSteroid/README.md

   - ~~Wrap Around System~~
   - ~~Shooting and Damage Mechanic~~
   - ~~Asteroid Splitting Mechanic~~
-  - Health and Score UI
+  - ~~Health and Score UI~~
   - Difficulty Progression
-  - Game Over State
+  - ~~Game Over State~~
 - Service Layer
 - Audio System
 - Scene Management
 - Main Menu
   - Button Entity
   - UI Design
-- Simple Tweening System
 - Game Particles

 # Improvement Notes
-_Last updated: 2023/7/9_
+_Last updated: 2023/7/25_
-- Refactor UI and Collission Systems to use inheritance to prevent repeating code
+- Refactor UI and Collision Systems to use inheritance to prevent repeating code
+  - Everything in the UI folder should derive from a UISystem
 - Serializable components for entity
 - A component that is created from a definition component should live side by side with the definition
-- (not sure if possible) Require attribute and another attribute that prevents from being added outside of systems
+- (not sure if possible) add "Require" attribute and another attribute that prevents components from being added outside of systems
 - Go through all code and replace magic numbers with consts
 - In-game Debug tool:
   - Hierarchy viewer